Harju County

-Harju County (Harju maakond or Harjumaa), is one of the fifteen counties of Estonia.
-It is situated in Northern Estonia, on the southern coast of the Gulf of Finland, and borders Lääne-Viru County to the east, Järva County to the southeast, Rapla County to the south, and Lääne County to the southwest.
-The capital and largest city of Estonia, Tallinn, is situated in Harju County.
-Harju County is the largest county in Estonia in terms of population, as almost half (45%) of the Estonia's population lives in Harju County.
+Harju County (Harju maakond or Harjumaa) is one of the fifteen counties of Estonia.
+It is located in northern Estonia, on the southern coast of the Gulf of Finland, and it borders Lääne-Viru County to the east, Järva County to the southeast, Rapla County to the south, and Lääne County to the southwest.
+The capital and largest city of Estonia, Tallinn, is located in Harju County.
+Harju is the largest county in Estonia in terms of population, as almost half (45%) of Estonia's population lives in Harju County.

 History

 Ancient history

-The territory of modern Harju County consists mostly of two ancient Estonian counties: Revala, around what is now Tallinn, and Harjumaa, which was situated south of Revala and presently rests mostly in Rapla County.
+The territory of modern Harju County consists mostly of two ancient Estonian counties: Revala, around what is now Tallinn, and partly Harjumaa, which was located south of Revala and is presently mostly in Rapla County.
 Lindanise, then a small trading post at the Gulf of Finland, served as the capital of Revala.
 It eventually grew into the mostly German-populated Hanseatic town of Reval and later into the Estonian capital, Tallinn.